-GSBA is pleased to announce the newest award that recognizes innovative and “out of the box,” practices by governance teams and school districts.
 The GSBA Leading Edge Award seeks to highlight school districts who are leading the way in ensuring students are competitive in an ever-changing global market.

 This unique achievement will recognize innovative design and implementation of projects and programs by local governance teams that are having a significant positive impact on student’s achievement and engagement.
-The award is open to any school district in Georgia.
+The award is open to any school system in Georgia.

 The applicants select one of the 9 components of the Georgia Vision for Public Education that aligns to their innovative practice.
 Please note that the Vision Recommendations have been updated for 2021.